Do Not Resuscitate Tattoo Dilemma

 This case emphasizes the difficulty in and complexity of a patient’s last dying wishes.
 Perhaps the patient had regrets over his tattoo choice, which is not uncommon.
 Therefore, he may have changed his mind later on and no one would know.

 There was a case in 2012 regarding a 59 year old patient with multiple conditions who was admitted to the hospital for a lower knee amputation.
 Across his chest there was a tattoo that read “DNR.”
 In his personal information, he made it clear that in fact he would like to be resuscitated, if need be.
 When inquired about his “DNR” tattoo, he said that when he was younger, he was playing poker with some friends.
 They made a bet that whoever lost would have the letters “DNR” tattooed across his chest, regardless if this was what the individual wanted.
 Therefore, because he lost, he was the recipient of the “DNR” tattoo.
-He did not think that his tattoo would be taken seriously and did not proceed to have the tattoo removed, even though he was advised to by hospital personnel.
+He did not think that his tattoo would be taken seriously and did not proceed to have the tattoo removed, even though he was advised by hospital personnel to consider tattoo removal treatment.

 Kerry Bowman from the University of Toronto said that if the decision had been up to her to decide whether to respect the dying man’s tattoo wish of “Do Not Resuscitate” or not, she would respect the wish.
 Her reasoning is that a person would have to go to great means to make their wish clear and obvious to anybody.